Purdue-SoCET/aihw-design-logs/Fall-2025/joseph-ghanem/week3.md

 - Bank Gen
 - Mini operand buffer

 Some design choices were to interleave entire vector register utilizing the mod operator.
 The conflct variables track when any conflicts occur.
+An FSM is utilized to handle any conflicts.

 # Future Plans
 - Finalize ISA